 2. Kalanithi Maran

 The grand nephew of former Tamil Nadu Chief Minister M. Karunanidhi, Kalanithi Maran is the Chairman and MD of The Sun Group, Suryan and Red FM, Sun Cable Vision and Sun Pictures.
-Having started his entrepreneurial journey in 1990, he has come a long way and has earned Rs.
+Having started his entrepreneurial journey in 1990, Kalanithi has come a long way and has earned Rs.
 62 crores for the financial year 2016 – 2017.
-He was named the “Television king of southern India,” by Forbes and has also won the Young Businessman award from CNBC and Ernst & Young.
+He was named the “Television king of southern India,” by Forbes and also won the Young Businessman award from CNBC and Ernst & Young.

 3. Pawan Munjal

 The Chairman, Managing Director and CEO of Hero Motocorp., Pawan Munjal is the son of Brijmohan Lall Munjal.
 During its much publicized partnership deal with Honda Motors, Pawan Munjal was the chairman for Hero MotorCorp.
 For the fiscal year 2016 – 2017, he took home a salary of Rs.
-60 crores and is considered to be one of India’s 50 Most powerful people of 2017.
+60 crores and is considered to be one of India’s 50 Most powerful people as of 2017.